Chapel Guidelines for Weddings

 - It is expected that all vendors make deliveries during the hours noted on the contract.

 - Horses and carriages are not allowed on University grounds.

 - No animals except service animals are allowed in the Chapel and Chapel Lounge.

 - The wedding party is responsible for any damage to University facilities, or its furnishings, as set forth in Paragraph II and Paragraph V of the contract.

 - The Reservation Deposit and Damage Deposit are due at the time of the reservation which can be no more than l year prior to first occupancy of the Facility by the User.
 Use of the facility is not confirmed until payment and signed contract have been received by the Events Office.

 - If necessary, one postponement will be honored with the original Reservation Deposit if notification is provided in writing at least six (6) months prior to the original wedding date, and if you reschedule at that time for a date within one year of the original wedding date.
 Once final payment of the Facility Fee balance is made, it is non-refundable.

-- Additional hours for using the Chapel may be purchased two weeks prior to the wedding if no other booking has taken place.
-The cost of additional hours is $50 per hour and will be billed separately.
+- Additional hours for using the Chapel may be purchased six months prior to the wedding if no other booking has taken place.
+The cost of additional hours is $100 per hour and will be billed separately.
 Payment must be made immediately upon approval of extended hours.
 Request for additional hours must be made in writing or through an email and approved by the University Events Office.

 - A room for changing clothes will be provided for the groom and groomsmen.